psilons/math-geometry/README.md

 Most publishers, journals, and academies have their own templates.
 The templates here are mainly for casual usages outside those scopes.
-- a problem-solving template.
-Given a problem, spill out the solution.
+- a note template.
+Mainly used for problem-solution cases.
 - a report template.
-This is a little lengthy article/report for school projects, and others.
+This is a little lengthy article/report for school projects, technical notes, and others.
 Usually, it spills over several sections.
 I think more than 5 sections is too much.
 Break it up if it's the case.
-20 pages or less is good.
+20 pages or fewer is good.
 - a booklet template.
 It has chapters and sections.
 60 pages or fewer are good.

 Other options are Markdown, MS Word.
 But TeX is the king.

-Concentrate on content with minimal formatting.
+The goal is to balance the convenience between content writing and style formatting.

-Suitable for nonstandard cases, such as:
+Suitable for quick write-ups, such as:
 - ad hoc questions
 - very specific tasks, such as a particular algorithm, e.g., KMP
 - homework